jlpteaching/ECS201A/syllabus/syllabus.rst

 Any ideas that are not specifically yours or generally known (e.g., caches hold data) should have a citation.
 When in doubt, cite.

-Any violations of this policy will result in reporting the violating student(s) to the `Office of Student Support and Judicial Affairs`_.
+Any violations of this policy will result in reporting the violating student(s) to the Office of Student Support and Judicial Affairs.

 .. _`Office of Student Support and Judicial Affairs`: http://sja.ucdavis.edu/